pedeli123/greyhawk/README.md

-# Fantasy Map with Interactive Geotags
+# Fantasy Map with Interactive Story Placeholder 'Geotags'

 ## Description
 This is a <em>Leaflet</em> powered "fantasy map" with geotagged "story data" drawn from a Google Sheet